mattkretz/vir-simd/README.md

   the need for returning an `array` or `tuple` of `simd_mask`).
 Such algorithms will still make use of unrolling inside their implementation.

+* `vir::execution::simd.assume_matching_size()`:
+  Add a precondition to the algorithm, that the given range size is a multiple of the SIMD width (but not the SIMD width multiplied by the above unroll factor).
+This modifier is only valid without prologue (the following two modifiers).
+The algorithm consequently does not implement an epilogue and all given callables are called with a single simd type (same width and ABI tag).
+  This can reduce code size significantly.

 * `vir::execution::simd.prefer_aligned()`:
   Unconditionally iterate using smaller chunks, until the main iteration can load (and store) chunks from/to aligned addresses.
 This can be more efficient